wking/swc-boot-camps/GoodProgrammingPractice.md

     header += "\nTime-step, predator population, prey population" np.savetxt(output_file, results, delimiter=",", header=header)

-Now if we rerun our script and look at our data file it's been stamped with information about how and when it was produced and what it is.
+Now, rerun the script and look at the data file.
+We now know when we ran this script, what script was run, and what the data is.
 We can load this into Python using `np.loadtxt` which will ignore the lines beginning with `#` which are treated as comments.

 ## Key points

-* Write code for humans not computers
+ * Write code for humans not computers.
+ * Conformance to programming style guides helps others to understand your code.
-* Sensible variable and function names help make code self-documenting
+ * Sensible variable and function names help make code self-documenting.
+ * Breaking up code into functions and modules promotes the development of code that is easier to understand, modify and fix, and reuse.
  * Add comments to explain why the code as it is or to explain code that might otherwise be cryptic
-* Record meta-data and provenance information in data files
+ * Record meta-data and provenance information in data files so you have an audit trail.